Robert Randall Thompson

 After retiring, Thompson spent time as a minor league instructor for the Giants.
 He was the Giants first base coach in 2000 and 2001 and spent 2002 as a member of the Indians staff.
 From 2003 to 2010, he worked in the Tribe front office.
 When former Indians manager Eric Wedge was named manager of the Seattle Mariners for 2011, he nabbed Thompson to be his bench coach.
 Thompson had to step in for his boss on an interim basis starting on July 22, 2013 after Wedge was hospitalized following a dizzy spell during batting practice that day.
 Wedge was out for a little over a month, until August 24th; during that time, the Mariners went 13-15 under Thompson's guidance.

-Thompson's son, Drew Thompson, has played in the Twins' chain since 2005, but missed two full seasons due to a stress fracture in his back.
+Thompson's son, Drew Thompson, played in the minor leagues from 2005-2011.
 His twin sons Logan Thompson and Tyler Thompson were drafted in the 2008 amateur draft.
 Tyler went to the University of Florida.
 Logan went to Palm Beach Community College, then signed with the Cleveland Indians after being drafted again in 2010.

 - 1986 Topps All-Star Rookie Team